jbakse/major_studio_1/content/syllabus.md

 ### Participation
 Class participation is an essential part of class and includes: keeping up with reading, assignments, projects, contributing meaningfully to class discussions, active participation in group work, and coming to class regularly and on time.

+### Making Center

+The Making Center is a constellation of shops, labs, and open workspaces that are situated across the New School to help students express their ideas in a variety of materials and methods.
+We have resources to help support woodworking, metalworking, ceramics and pottery work, photography and film, textiles, printmaking, 3D printing, manual and CNC machining, and more.
+A staff of technicians and student workers provide expertise and maintain the different shops and labs.
+Safety is a primary concern, so each area has policies for access, training, and etiquette that students and faculty should be familiar with.
+Many areas require specific orientations or trainings before access is granted.
+Detailed information about the resources available, as well as schedules, trainings, and policies can be found at http://resources.parsons.edu.

 ### Attendance
 Parsons's attendance guidelines were developed to encourage student success in all aspects of their academic programs.
 Full participation is essential to the successful completion of coursework and enhances the quality of the educational experience for all, particularly in courses where group work is integral; thus, Parsons promotes high levels of attendance.
 Students are expected to attend classes regularly and promptly and in compliance with the standards stated in this course syllabus.